vincenttermaat/azure-landing-zone/_posts/2025-02-28-devsecops.md

 -  [Azure Policy](https://learn.microsoft.com/en-us/azure/governance/policy/overview) to enforce certain practices

 Leveraging these tools helps to mitigate security risks while maintaining flexibility and scalability.
-In a future post I'll show some concrete examples of how these tools and practices can be used.

-In the mean time, you could already look at my blog where I show you how to [Use Managed Identity to call an Azure Container App or App Service API]({% post_url 2025-01-26-cloudnativesecurity %}).